fluxcd/flux-kustomize-example/README.md

 1. We want automated deployments for `staging` but not for `production` since we want a rubber-stamp every change.
 However, we want to still be able to make the changes with `fluxctl`.
-2. Since we expect `production` to have a higher load than `staging` we want
+2. Since we expect `production` to have a higher load than `staging,  we want a higher replica ramge there.

 ## How to run the example